Airflow-Aware

 2. Naming — Dag (prose) vs DAG (code)

-Do not write all-caps DAG in prose unless you are literally referring to the Python class.
+In prose, write Dag (title case) — never all-caps DAG unless referring to the Python

 3. Environment — Breeze + uv + prek